|

 Nikes or designer jeans at $80 to $160, yet a CD of music at $18?

-Even at that price, many of us are less likely to
+Even at that price, many of us are less likely to buy the music,

-for it, and when we do, we want a deal, quite unlike our attitude towards
+and when we do, we want a deal, quite unlike our attitude towards

 purchasing alcohol, sports, food or clothes.
-It is easier
+It is easier for the

-for the average North American to come to pay substantial prices for restaurants, alcohol, sports and clothing than the moderate price asked for a downloaded song, a music disc or a nightclub music event.
+for a downloaded song, a music disc or a nightclub music event.

 To put this in perspective, the financial effect